tytydraco/yessleep/out/A_wall_of_fog_rolled_across_North_America_in_1993.md

 Anyway, Big Steve said the security camera on the east side just passed into the wall.
 He said it got really staticky and that we might get some interruptions while the rest of the tower went in.
 It did get staticky for a few minutes, then it went straight into white noise for a few more—but that’s when we heard the fog wall rolling at and over us.
 Me and Baby Jay sat on the bedding while Mom and Dad waited tensely with our stash of cardboard and tape.
 We turned out all the lights and I assumed they were looking around everywhere while the wall rolled over us to see if any last-minute light was coming in.
 Soon we heard this low sucking sound from upside, getting closer and closer  until it was right over us.
 It was pretty scary at first, almost like a few years ago when we had a tornado nearly pass over us and we had to spend the night down here.
 It got really quiet after that.

-Then the DJ came back on the radio, a little more staticy but not too bad.
+Then the DJ came back on the radio, a little more staticky but not too bad.
 He was broadcasting to the whole town he said, the town in the fog vortex, and we were all a big family now and here’s a tune to keep us cheerful while we braved this funny little weather phenomenon.
 He sounded really happy.
 He sounded like how you do just before you go on stage?
-Nervous but you don’t want people to know youre kinda freaking out.
+Nervous, but you don’t want people to know you're kinda freaking out.
 Mom and Dad eventually turned the lights back on when they were sure no light from outside was coming in and we ate dinner to Big Steve playing music on the radio.
 He ate dinner live on air too.
-He said he;d keep broadcasting as long as he could through the 12 days we’d be in the wall.
+He said he'd keep broadcasting as long as he could through the 12 days we’d be in the wall.
 After we all took turns winding the radio and our flashlights.
 Now Mom and Dad are sitting and holding hands and listening to the radio while I write in you.
 Gonna go to bed soon but I think I’ll be awake for a long time listening to the fog.

 &#x200B;